Skip to content

 Bear Flag: How to Profit from Short Setups in Downtrending Stocks

 A bear flag is a bearish continuation pattern where a stock in a confirmed downtrend pauses in a tight upward channel before breaking down.
-Learn the inverted EMA stack, entry checklist, and why this is EasySwing's primary short strategy for bear and high-volatility regimes.
+Learn the inverted EMA stack and entry checklist for this classic short-side pattern — retired from EasySwing's active screener but covered here for education.

 7 min readRead